kmdupr33/authorx/docs/index.md

 * reveal.js presentation example semantics?

-If you're using authorx, feel free to [file issues](https://github.com/kmdupr33/authorx/issues).
+If you have any feedback about authorx, feel free to [file issues](https://github.com/kmdupr33/authorx/issues).
 Would love to hear your feedback.
-If you have an idea for an extension, please file an issue so we can discuss it.
+If you have an idea for an extension you think should be in the monorepo, please file an issue so we can discuss it.

 # FAQs